chenfeng1234567/llm_chatbot/doc/User story.md

 ## Susan

-Susan is a 74-year-old retired nurse who has embraced her love of photography in her retirement.
-Her smartphone is packed with pictures of sunsets, flowers, and wildlife from her local parks.
-While she is comfortable using basic camera functions, Susan struggles with editing photos and organizing her digital albums.
+Susan is a 66 year old retired nurse who has embraced her love of photography in her retirement.
+Her smartphone is packed with photos.
+Susan struggles with editing photos and organizing her digital albums.
 She wants the chatbot to recommend easy-to-use photo editing apps and provide step-by-step tutorials on how to enhance her photography.
-Susan also hopes the chatbot can introduce her to online photography communities where she can showcase her work and learn from others.

 ## Carlos

-Carlos, a 79-year-old man from Puerto Rico, has spent his entire life immersed in music.
-As a former guitarist in a small band, music is still his passion.
-He speaks Spanish as his primary language and uses English occasionally.
-Carlos hopes the chatbot can help him find sheet music for his favorite songs, suggest new guitar lessons, and even find Spanish-language videos that inspire him to try new techniques.
-He dreams of one day teaching his grandchildren to play the guitar and hopes the chatbot can assist him in planning these lessons.
+Carlos, a 79-year-old man from Brazil.
+Carlos is not fluent in English and hopes the chatbot can help him learn English.

 ## Oleg